fpgmaas/deptry/docs/usage.md

 Deptry will automatically detect top level modules names that belong to a module in two ways.
 The first is by inspecting the installed packages.
-The second is by translating the package name to a module name (`foo-bar` translates to `foo_bar`).
+The second, used as fallback for when the package is not installed, is by translating the package name to a module name (`Foo-Bar` translates to `foo_bar`).

 This however is not always sufficient.
 A situation may occur where a package is not installed because it is optional and unused in the current installation.